surya5954/Electron-Boilerplate-sqlite3/README.md

 **Note:** There are various icons and bitmap files in `resources` directory.
 Those are used in installers and intended to be replaced by your own graphics.

+# Sqlite3 database

+This project contails sqlite3 for database purpose.
+Some scripts has been modified in outer package.json to install sqlite3 along with node-pre-gyp tool which is needed to build whole application specfic to platform.
+Installation of sqlite3 requires PYTHON(lesser than 3.0 version) and full installation of Visual Studio any express version.
+In my case this works fine https://www.microsoft.com/en-in/download/confirmation.aspx?id=44914

 # License

 Released under the MIT license.